missionpinball/gmc-toolbox/addons/mpf-show-creator/README.md

 # Installation and Setup

-To use this tool, you will need an image of your playfield and the Godot editor version 4.2 or later (download from [godotengine.org](https://godotengine.org)).
-If your image is named `playfield.png` or `playfield.jpg` (all lowercase), that will save you a step down the road.
+To use this tool, you will need an image of your playfield and the Godot editor version 4.3 or later (download from [godotengine.org](https://godotengine.org)).

 Download a ZIP of this repository from the [main repository page](https://github.com/missionpinball/mpf-gmc) by clicking the green **Code** button and *Download ZIP*.
 Extract the ZIP file in a convenient location.